 Water-cooled vaporizer: Also known as the “liquid filtration vaporizer,” this type of vape is one of the newest on the market.
 It combines the smoothness of vaping with the additional filtration of a water bong.

-Portable Flower Vaporizer: Similar to the option above, portable flower vapes contain a chamber for cannabis flower as opposed to a container for melted cannabis oil.
+Portable Flower Vaporizer: Similar to the option above, portable flower vapes contain a chamber for marijuana flower as opposed to a container for melted cannabis oil.

 Potential Health Risks